cloud66/help-old/_posts/how-to/1945-01-04-deploy-hook-cases.md

 ### /.CLOUD66/DEPLOY_HOOKS.YML ###

 last_thing:
-  - source: /.cloud66/scripts/seed.sh
-    destination: /tmp/seed.sh
+  - command: cd $STACK_PATH && bundle exec rake dev:setup
     target: rails
+    run_on: single_server
     apply_during: build_only
-    execute: true
-    sudo: true
 {% endhighlight %}

-{% highlight yaml %}
-### /.CLOUD66/SCRIPTS/SEED.SH ###

-cd $STACK_PATH
-bundle exec rake dev:setup
-{% endhighlight %}

-This hook will copy `/.cloud66/scripts/seed.sh` to `/tmp/seed.sh` on your Rails server during build and execute with sudo permissions.
-The script will in turn run the rake task.
+This will run our rake task on one Rails server and only during the initial build.
 We run this as a last_thing hook because if we ran it earlier the application wouldn't exist on the server and be usable.

 <h2 id="permissions">Setting permissions</h2>
 Use this hook if you need to set custom permissions on your server.